agruzinov/yamone/README.md

 # Yamone

-_Yamone_ is a C++ tool designed to interact with Eiger X-ray detectors.
+_Yamone_ (Yet Another MONitoring interface for the Eiger) is a C++ tool designed to interact with Eiger X-ray detectors.
 It retrieves TIFF data from the Eiger monitoring interface, processes the output, and shows the image using [ADXV](https://www.scripps.edu/tainer/arvai/adxv.html).
 The project utilizes several libraries to manage HTTP connections, read TIFF files, and handle network communications.
 Inspired by [EIGERStreamReceiver](https://github.com/SaschaAndresGrimm/EIGERStreamReceiver).

 ## Dependencies